ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 ### Understanding the Numbers

-The side by side comparison reveals a stark disparity.
-White drivers make up 60.2% of the population but only 40.8% of traffic stops, while Black drivers represent 29.3% of the population yet account for 48.8% of stops.
-This means Black drivers are stopped at 1.66 times their population proportion.
+The side by side comparison reveals a stark disparity:

+ - White drivers make up **60.2%** of the population but only **40.8%** of traffic stops
+ - While Black drivers represent **29.3%** of the population yet account for **48.8%** of stops.

+ This means Black drivers are stopped at **1.66x** times their population proportion.

-In practical terms, Black drivers in Raleigh are 66% more likely to be stopped than random chance would predict, while White drivers are 32% less likely.
-This 38.9 percentage point swing cannot be explained by population differences alone and raises serious questions about whether race influences policing decisions.
+Black drivers in Raleigh are 66% more likely to be stopped than random chance would predict, while White drivers are 32% less likely to be stopped, a whopping 38.9 percentage point difference.
+This initial issue raises questions about whether race influences policing decisions.

 ### Testing for Consistency